 Who could have known that 100 years ago the evolution of weight training would boast a whopping 18,000 gyms/community rec centers in the US, and 11,450 in Canada, and become a billion dollar business.

-Part of the big picture in the fitness craze gets lost or over shadowed from its earlier years is simple: from the turn of the last century until the mid-50’s and 60’s life for most, was much different than it is today.
+Part of the big picture in the fitness craze can be lost or overshadowed from its earlier years, because: from the turn of the last century until the mid-50’s and 60’s life for most, was much different than it is today.

-Obesity was not a problem before this, most worked hard, very hard this physical drain left a hole on any extra energy reserves.
+Obesity was not a problem before this, most people worked hard, very hard, this physical drain left a large hole on any extra energy reserves.

 The end of World War 2 brought forth new technology and the baby boomers.

-Thus... life styles and human behavior with more modern comforts, the boomers began the need for health centers... and looked deeper into the development of using science and technology to exploit weight training/health and fitness.
+Thus... life styles and human behaviour with more modern comforts, the boomers began the need for health centres... and looked deeper into the development of using science and technology to exploit weight training/health and fitness.